-The constraint implementation method [equation (9)] was presented in an informal way for brevity; however, amore formalised description can be found in non-linear generalised disjunctive programming (GDP), where the logical 'OR' operator is modelled using Boolean variables.
-These Boolean variables when paired with the terms of a constraint can ignore sets of constraints and perform the same effect as a logical 'OR' operator (Lee and Grossmann, 2000).
+The constraint implementation method (Equation 9) was presented in an informal way for brevity; however, a more formalized description can be found in Nonlinear Generalized Disjunctive Programming (GDP), where the logical "OR" operator is modeled using Boolean variables.
+These Boolean variables when paired with the terms of a constraint can ignore sets of constraints and perform the same effect as a logical "OR" operator (Lee and Grossmann, 2000).

-4 Modelling uncertainty
+4 Modeling uncertainty